akshita1807/OOPS/README.md

 # Access Specifiers
 define how members(method and attributes)of a class can be accessed
-**public** - members are accessible from outside the class
+**Public** - members are accessible from outside the class
-**private** - members cannot be accessed (or viewed) from outside the class
+**Private** - members cannot be accessed (or viewed) from outside the class
-**protected** - members cannot be accessed from outside the class, however, they can be accessed in inherited classes
+**Protected** - members cannot be accessed from outside the class, however, they can be accessed in inherited classes

 **By default, all members of a class are private if you don't specify an access specifier**